 Students face multiple impediments during their college life.
-They entirely change their environment, receive many assignments, meet new people, try to overcome stress, and all these factors affect their lifestyle.
+First, they must get into their dream college, and then they have to change their entire environment, receive many assignments, meet new people, try to overcome stress, and all these factors affect their lifestyle.
 Students are either too busy or too stressed to keep an eye on their diet, physical shape, and mental stability.
 It negatively reflects on their overall health.
 Youngsters should be aware of their issues.

 Lauren Bradshaw is an expert from an academic essay writing service called Customwritings.com.
 It’s a famous and credible resource, which hires only professional writers, and so we fully trust Lauren’s experience.
 We’d like to quote her opinion concerning a healthy lifestyle in college.
 “I used to be a student and I remember all the hardships I faced in college.
 Due to stress and the lack of time, I barely ate, frequently skipped my physical workouts, and so on.
 It led me to a state close to a disaster.
 Fortunately, I recognized my problems on time to avoid health issues.
 All students can live a healthy lifestyle thanks to several points – healthy ration, regular exercise, and mindfulness”.
 Our article covers this vital topic and explains how to remain healthy while you study in college.